Key Points:

 Marginal Cost

 Figure (b) shows the Marginal Cost (MC) curve for Saudi Aramco.
 Marginal Cost is high at the low quantity (Q) because of the high unit total fixed cost and low unit variable cost.
 The lowest Marginal Cost (MC) occurs at the bottom of the curve because it reaches the optimum quantity (12 Million barrels per day), which gives the lowest total unit fixed cost and total unit variable cost.
-The Marginal Cost (MC) will increase if the company decides to produce an extra barrel from the optimum quantity because of the Law of Diminishing Return.
+The Marginal Cost (MC) will increase if the company produces an extra barrel from the optimum quantity because of the Law of Diminishing Return.

 Economic Profit